Holtder/talos/docs/installation.md

 For a guide on getting this ready I suggest following the manual method found in [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
 Make sure to select *Ubuntu 18.04* in step 6.

+> **DISCLAIMER:** *WSL is a product made by the developers at Microsoft, it has nothing to do with Talos or it's developers.
+As such, we cannot provide support for problems encountered during the installation process of WSL.*

 Once you have everything ready start Ubuntu by opening the Start Menu and typing in Ubuntu 18.04 and selecting the first option.
 Follow instructions until you reach a prompt.
 To make sure your system is up to date run the first command, then the second:
 ```bash
 sudo apt-get update